By Delbert H. Rhodes

 Scanning the vast room, as sun bright lights warm his hot skin, and radiant eyes beam from smiling faces, he sincerely thanks everyone connected to his accomplishments.
 Within this embodiment: they are his teachers, his college professors, family, friends and fans.
 He speaks to the many people who guided, supported, and yes, even tolerated him, as he struggled his way through infancy, and through tears of frustration while slowly, and painstakingly developing his craft.
 “My success,” he says, “is your success.”

 “Mine were the brain and pen producing and providing an idea.
 Yours was the paper, the canvas upon which my imagination and creative techniques were crafted.”
-“Without you,” he embellishes, “Without you, my book, and my work would be without success.
+“Without you,” he embellishes, “without ‘you,’ my book, and my work would be without success.
 My reality; therefore, could never have been dreamed.”
 “With love and heartfelt adoration, and from the deepest part of me,” he tears, “I thank you.”

 Before a room of cheers, smiles, and sobbing eyes, he is celebrated, dignified, and credible.
 Here stands a simple man in thought and deed.
 Albeit throughout his life others have misjudged him, misconstrued his manner, misinterpreted his silence and aloofness as arrogant superiority, spoke harshly of him to demean his character, destroy his pathway to respect and success, and albeit some simply disliked him because seemingly, he disliked them.
 This man wants the best for every deserving person on the planet.

 Yes, he holds no special concerns for the ill-mannered or the wicked, and criminal minded.
 No, he could care less for the perils bemoaning them.
 He, however, does care about the good people, honest and hardworking people, those understanding the true meaning of respect, and therefore, cultivating the sweetness of life.
-These are the people he loves these are the people for whom he writes.
-God willing: he intends to write for these people until life pens his final word, and turns his last page.
+These are the people he loves, these are the people for whom he writes.
+God willing: he intends to write for them until life pens his final word, and turns his last page.
 His eyes would be sightless to the final edit, yet radiantly revitalized by an everlasting vision.
 Of such an honorable end, even the writer would be at a loss for words.

 Clasping his hands before him as if to pray, he looks toward the heavens: “Father,” he tearfully whispers, “my success is your success.
 Thank you for loving me.”
 Placing his face between the palms of both hands, quietly and with humiliating joy, the writer weeps.